playfulFence/esp-ward/CONTRIBUTING.md

 4. If your peripheral gives rise to some new sensor type for this library - please feel free to create new traits for it as well (similar to the other existing "TemperatureSensor/HumiditySensor" and so on )
 5. Add or update examples to demonstrate the use of the new peripheral.
 6. Update the `index.html` if your changes introduce new functionality that should be documented.
-7. Add or update the documentation comments to reflect your changes.
+7. Add or update the documentation comments and list of supported peripherals in README to reflect your changes.

 ### Adding New Displays